Suzerain (video game): Suzerain

-Rizia expansion
+Kingdom of Rizia

-In the Rizia expansion, the player assumes the role of Romus Toras, the newly crowned monarch of the Kingdom of Rizia.
-The kingdom benefits from an abundance of natural resources, such as gold and fossil fuels; but the ineffective leadership of Romus' deceased father, Valero Toras "the Frail," and the loss of two territories as a result, has left the kingdom's economy, internal stability, and foreign relations in a precarious state.
-As the player responds to these situations, they must also confront the future prospects of the royal family in a world where monarchies are losing relevance.
+In the Kingdom of Rizia expansion, the player assumes the role of Romus Toras, the newly crowned monarch of the titular Kingdom of Rizia.
+The kingdom benefits from an abundance of natural resources, such as gold and fossil fuels; but the ineffective leadership of Romus' deceased father, Valero Toras "the Frail," and the loss of the Zille and Pales regions as a result, has left the kingdom's economy, internal stability, and foreign relations in a precarious state.
+As the player responds to these situations, they must also confront the future prospects of the royal family in a world where monarchies are losing relevance, as well as balancing the favor of Rizia's three royal houses.

 The player also encounters several characters from the base game, including Anton Rayne; if the Sordland campaign is completed beforehand, the player can use their savefile to align the version of Rayne in the Rizia campaign to the one they created.
 Alternatively, the player may select a pre-packaged archetype of Rayne that aligns with the superpowers or maintains Sordland's non-aligned status.

+Socialist Republic of Galmland

+In the upcoming Socialist Republic of Galmland expansion, the player assumes the role of Vigdis Gjalmir, the Premier of the fledgling socialist nation and head of the Socialist Party's central committee.
+Player challenges include balancing power struggles between members of the committee, as well as developing a successful planned economy.
+Players will also have to resist foreign influence encroaching on their nation.

+Suzerain Stories: The Neutral Lens

+In the upcoming expansion titled Suzerain Stories: The Neutral Lens, the player assumes the role of Ilias Moris, an aspiring investigative journalist in the city of Konstantium, Kyrute, Suzerain's version of a diplomatic capital like Geneva, Switzerland.
+Challenges will include competing against reporters in an environment surrounded by "pressure, ambition, and doubt," and shaping the narrative while balancing the pressures of scrutiny and honest journalism.